Edmir-Demaj/Feb-2023-Hackathon/README.md

 All bugs are fixed, there are no bugs left to fix.

 # Testing
-A number of manual tests were carried out on this porject:
+A number of manual tests were carried out on this project:
 - All nav links on nav bar work.
 - Search bar works showing the results.
 - External links work.